50 Interesting & Fun Facts About Louisiana State You Should Know

 Interesting Facts About Louisiana

-Aerial of an art-deco capitol building surrounded by lush greenery
+Aerial of a tall art-deco capitol building surrounded by lush greenery, on a nice day

 A building with art deco architecture overlooking a pathway between green grass